loganihrishi/Healthcare-Management-System/README.md

 - Save the entire state of Patients and Appointments to the file
 - Load the saved state of Patients and Appointments from the last time it was run and resume where it was left off

+## References

+- The graphical user interface (GUI) of the application was derived from various sources found on stackoverflow.com.